NethServer/nethserver-cockpit/docs/docs/api/system-backup.md

 Fields explanation for `status` section:

-- `running`: indicates if there are background jobs (restore-config, restore-data or backup-data) started by the UI
 - `backup-config`: list of all available configuration backups
 - `backup-data`: list of all executed data backup, `result` field can be `success`, `fail` or `unknown`